saurabhjojare/ATM-Simulator-System/README.md

 ## Getting Started

-To run the ATM Simulator System locally, follow these steps:
+To run the Bank Management System locally, follow these steps:

 1. Ensure you have Java and MySQL installed on your machine.
 2. Clone this repository to your local machine using the following command: